shreyshreyansh/shreyshreyansh/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I’m currently working on [Smart Water meter](https://github.com/shreyshreyansh/Smart-Water)
+- 🔭 I’m currently working on DevOps

 - 🌱 I’m currently trying to get placed in a company